riverlane/h2_compilation/README.md

 # Supplementary material for "Compilation of a simple chemistry application to quantum error correction primitives"

-This repository contains code for generating results presented in the paper "Compilation of a simple chemistry application to quantum error correction primitives" by Blunt, Geher, and Moylett.
+This repository contains code for generating results presented in the paper ["Compilation of a simple chemistry application to quantum error correction primitives"](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.6.013325) by Blunt, Gehér, and Moylett.

 ## Folder structure